Prince Harry and Prince William Hint at End to Rumored Royal Rift

 "The four of you (William, Catherine, Harry and Meghan) are a bright future for your country," another commenter wrote.
 "I hope you always stick together and make things work.
 You are loved by many."

 Rumors of a family feud started spreading late last year.
 Harry and Meghan's move away from Kensington Palace and creation of their own royal household only fueled the speculation.
-Harry even commented on reports of tension with his brother during ITV's documentary Harry & Meghan: An African Journey.
+Harry even commented on reports of tension between the brothers during ITV's documentary Harry & Meghan: An African Journey.

 "Inevitably stuff happens," he replied.
 "But we're brothers, we'll always be brothers.
 We're certainly on different paths at the moment.
 I'll always be there for him and as I know, he'll always be there for me.
 We don't see each other as much as we used to because we're so busy but I love him dearly."

-Harry then confirmed that "the majority of stuff is created out of nothing."
+Harry then confirmed "the majority of stuff is created out of nothing."

 "As brothers, we have good days and we have bad days," he said.